horizontalsystems/horizontalsystems.github.io/index.md

 >
 > Steve Jobs, The Lost Interview

 While there are 14 of us working in the development team at this point we are fairly confident that we easily outperform a 50+ people companies working in the field.
-Infact, we believe that having a compact and yet comprehensive team is one of our core strengths.
+In fact, we believe that having a compact and yet comprehensive team is one of our core strengths.

 Our current and future products: